-Resident students returning for the fall semester are required to submit a housing deposit by April 1 of each year.
-Students who are returning after an absence and who require housing must make a deposit before housing can be assigned.
-This deposit, along with satisfactory payment arrangements on their account, assures students an opportunity to secure housing for the next academic year, subject to availability.
+Resident students returning for the next academic year should submit a housing deposit by approximately March 15 of each year (date determined by the Office of Student Development).
+Students who are returning after an absence and who desire housing must make a deposit before housing can be assigned.
+This deposit and class registration, along with satisfactory payment arrangements on their account, assures students an opportunity to secure housing for the next academic year, subject to availability.
 This deposit is applied as a credit toward tuition when the student returns to the University.
 Please Note: The Housing Deposit is non-refundable.